Camay Calloway Murphy

-Life and career
+Early life and career

-Camay Calloway was born to Cab Calloway and Zelma Proctor at Harlem Hospital in New York on January 15, 1927.
-Her teenaged parents were not married, they met while attending high school in Baltimore, Maryland.
+Camay Calloway was born to parents Cab Calloway and Zelma Proctor at Harlem Hospital in New York City on January 15, 1927.
+Her teenaged parents were not married; they met while attending high school in Baltimore, Maryland.
 The pregnancy was kept a secret and Proctor was sent to New York to give birth.
 After staying with some relatives for a while, she returned to Baltimore.

-Her mother eventually returned to New York and Calloway was brought up by her maternal grandmother Viola Proctor who worked at Poindexter's Beauty Salon, owned by her sister-in-law Bertha Pointdexter.
+Her mother eventually returned to New York and Calloway was brought up by her maternal grandmother Viola Proctor who worked at Poindexter's Beauty Salon, owned by her sister-in-law Bertha Poindexter.
 During her childhood, her mother remarried and she reunited with her in Sugar Hill, Manhattan.
 She has a younger half-brother, Ralph, a retired physician.
 Growing up, she took piano lessons but she wanted to become a journalist.
 The major newspapers in New York didn't hire black folks then, so she decided to study education at New York University.

-After she earned her B.A. from New York University in 1950, she was hired as a teacher at Burgundy Farm County Day School in Alexandria, Virginia, becoming one of the first African-Americans to teach in white schools in Virginia.
+After she earned her B.A. from New York University in 1950, she was hired as a teacher at Burgundy Farm Country Day School in Alexandria, Virginia, becoming one of the first African-Americans to teach in white schools in Virginia.

 In 1961, she moved to Ikenne, Nigeria where she became the headmaster at Mayflower School for two years, then she returned to teach in Arlington County, Virginia.
 She began teaching in the Arlington school system in 1965 as one of the first African-American teachers at predominantly white Abingdon and Oakridge elementary schools.
 She later served as the Arlington County's early childhood education specialist.

 In 1968, she became the supervisor of Arlington Public Schools for a decade.
 In 1978, she became principal at Ashlawn Elementary School where she remained until her retirement in 1993.
 During her tenure as principal, she opened a black heritage museum at Ashlawn, and the school was recognized as a National Blue Ribbon School.

 In 1994, Murphy relocated to Baltimore to work as a cultural development consultant at Coppin State University.
-Her father died later that year and Murphy paid tribute to him by founding the Cab Calloway Jazz Institute and Museum at Coppin State University which promotes music education.
+Her father died later that year and Murphy paid tribute to him by founding the Cab Calloway Jazz Institute and Museum at Coppin State University, which promotes music education.
 She was also the chairman of Baltimore's Eubie Blake National Jazz Institute and Cultural Center.
-In 1999, she was appointed as commissioner of Baltimore City Public Schools' Board of Education.
+In 1996 her book "Can a Coal Scuttle Fly?" with illustrations by Tom Miller was published to great acclaim.
+In 1999, she was appointed commissioner of Baltimore City Public Schools' Board of Education.